Animadversio/Animadversio.github.io/_tech_note/Pandas Notes.md

 ## Motivation

-`pandas` is a great tool for representing structured data in python, similar to Table in `matlab` and `dataframe` in `R` .
+`pandas` is a great tool for representing structured data in python, similar to `Table` in `matlab` and `dataframe` in `R` .

-Using it to interact with table data (like experimental notes) on hard drive and process it in python is also great!
+Using it to interact with table data (like experimental records) on hard drive and process it in python is also great!

 ## Create Dataframe